 Immerse yourself in the Shark Bay outback experience in a relaxed friendly atmosphere.
 Hamelin Station offers guests two options: the historic shearers quarters, rustic on the outside, cleanly modern on the inside; or a range of appealing sites for caravans and campers in beautiful bush settings, separated by nature corridors and with two fire pits.

 The communal shearers kitchen is large, modern, well equipped and maintained, with a dining area, large stone fireplace, and an extensive covered barbecue area for those sunset drinks and meals.
 A second camp kitchen features gas burners and barbecue, hot and cold water, tables and chairs.
-The large modern shower, toilet and laundry facilities, with disabled access, are cleaned and maintained to the highest standards.
+The large modern showers and toilets, with disabled access, are cleaned and maintained to the highest standards.